-THE ACADEMIC PROGRAM
+ACADEMIC PROGRAM

-Refer to the Wickliffe High School Course Catalog.
+Refer to the Campus of Wickliffe School Course Catalog on the District Website

 GUIDANCE AND COUNSELING SERVICES

 SCHOOL COUNSELORS

 The services of trained School Counselors are available to all students for the purpose of educational, social and vocational assistance.
 Each student is assigned a counselor and will meet with them at least twice during the school year.
 However, any time that you have a problem or question regarding school, you should feel free to contact either of the counselors for assistance.